 In order to answer the question “how can we go on?”
 I bring in examples of history.

 Its a movement neither forward, nor backward, but towards the soul, towards your own history.

 Moving towards an Orthodox monarchy, which, in my opinion, is the only honest form, absolutely free in the margins of the law of God.

 Paul lived with an expectation that the Russian people would reawaken, by returning to the truths of Orthodoxy, and he thought of his paintings as 'steps' into the church.

 It's honorable to be "a step, a servant of God.
 And beyond Church, there's already Eternity.

-One of his last works was a huge, unusual fresco of the Last Judgment.
+One of his last works was a huge, unconventional fresco of the Last Judgment.

-At the center of the composition is Pavel himself - a sinner awaiting, with trembling, the moment of Judgement.
+At the center of the composition is Pavel himself - a sinner awaiting, with trembling, the moment of Judgment.